> Skip to content

 In 2003 Weaving Earth and Sky, a collaboration with writer Robert Sullivan, won the Book of the Year as well as the Best Non-fiction awards and was shortlisted for the LIANZA Elsie Locke Medal.

-Gavin has won the LIANZA Russell Clark Medal for Illustration four times: Mrs McGinty and the Bizarre Plant (1981); Kiwi Moon (2006); Rats!
-(2008); and There was a Crooked Man (2010).
-The judges of the 2006 Russell Clark Award said, ‘Kiwi Moon has all the appeal and promise of a future folktale classic.
+Mrs McGinty and the Bizarre Plant (1981); Kiwi Moon (2006); Rats!
+(2008); and There was a Crooked Man (2010) were all recipients of the Russell Clark Award.
+The judges of the 2006 award said, ‘Kiwi Moon has all the appeal and promise of a future folktale classic.
 It is an outstanding example of how text and illustrations can be interwoven to produce a marvellous whole.’

 Gavin’s artwork has featured in exhibitions internationally, including Japan and Czechoslovakia.
 He has written and designed two ballets for the Royal New Zealand Ballet Company: Terrible Tom and Te Maia and the Sea Devil.
 In 2003 he shared the Ursula Bethell Residency with Catherine Chidgey.